cdiener/dcf/README.md

-Peptide design with compatible functions
+Peptide design by compatible functions
 ========================================

 A multi-objective optimizer for the creation of peptide sequences mimicking